albchia/Animal-Trading-Card/README.md

 - Bolded labels for the animal's list items (only labels, not the entire list)
 - No dots for the animal's list items
 - Border around the animal's name, image and information (make sure you set the _border-style_, _border-width_ and _border-color_; it's possible to do it in one line)
-- Spacing around the animal's name, image, the list of items and information (you will need to use the property _padding_ - https://developer.mozilla.org/en-US/docs/Web/CSS/padding)
+- Spacing around the animal's name, image, the list of items and information (you will need to use the property [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding))

 ## Contributing
 This repository is the project created by myself during the Udacity Program.